Corn, Vidalia Onion & Bacon Salsa

 - 2 teaspoons chili powder

-Place the corn into a large stock pot and add water to just cover the corn.
-Bring the water to a boil.
+Bring the water that is deep enough to cover the corn to a boil in a large pot.
+When the water comes to a boil place the corn in the water.
 Cook the corn for 15 to 20 minutes until kernels are cooked, but still crisp.
 Use tongs to remove the corn to a plate and allow the corn to rest while prepping the other ingredients.

-While the corn is cooking, remove the outer skin from the onion and the dice the rest of the onion.
+While the corn is cooking, remove the papery outer skin from the onion.
+Dice the onion.

-Hold the ears of corn up on the flat end on a cutting board and use a sharp knife to slice down, removing the kernels from the cob.
-Add the corn to the bowl with the onions.
+Hold an ear of corn on its flat end on a cutting board.
+Use a sharp knife to slice through the kernels from the tip down, and repeat this around the whole cob to remove all the cooked corn.
+Repeat these steps with the rest of the corn, then add the kernels to the bowl with the onions.